webplatform/docs/css/properties/z-index/index.md

 {{Page_Title}}
 {{Flags
+|High-level issues=Needs Review
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Recommendation}}
 {{API_Name}}
-{{Summary_Section|The z-index controls the stacking order of an element.
-Elements with a higher z-index appear closer to the viewer, whereas those with a lower z-index appear further away.
-Different browsers have different interpretations of the z-index ordering, so beware.}}
+{{Summary_Section|The z-index property controls the stacking order of elements.
+As the x-axis defines the horizontal (left-right) position of elements on the screen, and the y-axis defines the vertical (top-down) position, think of the z-axis as the third dimension, rising "out of" the screen toward you or descending "into" the screen away from you.
+The z-index property controls that dimension, stacking (layering) elements above or below others; thus. elements with a higher z-index appear closer to the viewer, whereas those with a lower z-index appear further away.
+Different browsers have different interpretations of z-index ordering, so beware.}}
 {{CSS Property
-|Initial value=Auto
+|Initial value=auto
 |Applies to=Positioned elements
 |Inherited=No
 |Media=visual
+|Computed value=As specified
 |Animatable=No
+|CSS percentages=N/A
 |Values={{CSS Property Value
-|Data Type=Auto
+|Data Type=auto
 |Description=Default.
-String that specifies the stacking order of the positioned objects based on the order in which the objects appear in the HTML source.
+Specifies the stacking order of the positioned objects based on the top-down order in which the objects appear in the HTML source.
 }}{{CSS Property Value
-|Data Type=Integer
+|Data Type=<integer>
 |Description=Integer that specifies the position of the object in the stacking order.
+The value is arbitrary and may be negative, zero, or positive.
 }}{{CSS Property Value
-|Data Type=Inherit
+|Data Type=inherit
 |Description=Takes the same specified value as the property for the element's parent.
 }}
 }}